RepFocus - A Survey of the Reptiles of the World

 Ranitomeya imitator (Mimic Poison Frog) / © Rune Midtgaard

-The Geography section included 1,076 regional checklists of reptiles when first published in 2019, representing all the world's countries, as well as many states, provinces, archipelagos, and islands.
-These checklists are now in the process of being updated.
-At the time of writing, about half of these have been updated and uploaded to the website.
-The rest are expected to become available online during 2023.
-Each checklist will eventually include a summary statistic on the reptile biodiversity of the region, including the number of endemic species and the degree of endemism.
+The Geography section includes 1,187 regional checklists of reptiles, representing all the world's countries, as well as many states, provinces, archipelagos, and islands.
+A summary statistic on the reptile biodiversity of the region, including the number of endemic species and the degree of endemism, will be added in the near future.
 All checklists are based almost entirely on published literature.
 These references are included in the list for each species.

-The Biodiversity section is still under development, but will present various statistics on reptiles, many of which have not been compiled or published collectively before.
+The Biodiversity section is still under development, but will present various statistics on reptiles, many of which have never been compiled or published collectively before.
 Among many others, the statistics include:

 • the total number of families, genera, and species of reptiles in the world